Love your Gallbladder!

 This is how we are trained as children “Do you like the taste of this?”
 Based on the answer, this food is then added or removed from the menu.

-Okay now that I have challenged you, here we go with some of my favourite BITTER FOODS:
+Okay now that I have challenged you, here we go with some of my favorite BITTER FOODS:

 Watercress – this can be made into a soup or as a salad.

-Spices are the …spice of life?
-Ginger, cinnamon, cardamom, cassia, caraway…Wow, I didn’t realise how many spice names started with the letter C. It’s important to cook with these spice and make yummy teas and elixirs!
+Spices are the spice of life!
+Ginger, cinnamon, cardamom, cassia, caraway…Wow, I didn’t realize how many spice names started with the letter C. It’s important to cook with these spice and make yummy teas and elixirs!

 Grapefruit – remember the grapefruit diet of the early 2000s?
 Eat a grapefruit every morning and you’ll lose weight?!
 Well, this is kind of true in that it supports your gallbladder to process food efficiency!